MateusPincho/Calibration-Mocap/README.md

 > - This project came from the need to improve the camera calibration results of [Mocap Arena](https://github.com/debOliveira/MoCapRasp), once the system works with an error in focal distance calibration, which impacts the accuracy of the results.

+Camera-based measurement and space reconstruction offer the advantages of automation, speed, and accuracy.
+However, precise measurements necessitate the determination of the camera's intrinsic parameters through calibration.
+This involves capturing images of a known calibration pattern and solving for the camera model parameters.
+Reprojection error, the discrepancy between predicted and observed image points, is a key factor influencing calibration accuracy.
+Minimizing this error is the goal of camera calibration to ensure reliable measurements.

 This project presents a camera calibration test environment, developed in CoppeliaSim Robot Simulator, where it's possible to test camera calibration methods and evaluate the accuracy of state of art technics available for parameters estimation.

 ## 📖 This project also contains: